Tired of looking for your pictures and songs in a million folders?

 $ ls ~/myfiles/store/startrek/@ first_contact.avi $ ls ~/myfiles/store/startrek/+/starwars/@ first_contact.avi the_return_of_the_jedi.avi

 Compose your search query by choosing as many tags you desire.
 You can even combine the results of more than one query by placing a +/ in between, like in startrek/+/starwars/ which merges the files tagged startrek with the files tagged starwars.

-Tagsistant understands two relations: includes and is_equivalent.
-If a tag A includes a tag B, as soon as a file is tagged as B, it can be found inside A as well.
-If A is equivalent B, then all the files in A are available in B and vice versa.
+If A is equivalent to B, then all the files in A are available in B and vice versa.

 That's Tagsistant, the semantic filesystem for Linux which turns directories into tags and lets you search your files by tags.

 Tagistant can be expanded by third parties plugins able to tag specific MIME type of files.
 Current distribution includes MP3, OGG, HTML, XML, JPEG, PNG, PDF, and GIF plugins.

 Access your files

-The archive/ directory contains all your files and directories, directly accessible without any query.
+The archive/ directory lets you access all your files and directories directly without any query.
 Or if you want to get your whole collection, just ask for store/ALL/@/.